kazemsami/minishell/README.md

  # 42's Minishell project

 Minishell is a partial replica of the UNIX shell and command language Bash written in the C lanugage.
+Thank you [Anastasia](https://github.com/Anastasiia-Ni) for being a wonderful partner in this long project.

  ### Project tasks include